cdktf/cdktf-provider-google/docs/computeInstanceFromTemplate.python.md

 A set of key/value label pairs assigned to the disk.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.70.0/docs/resources/compute_instance_from_template#labels ComputeInstanceFromTemplate#labels}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.71.0/docs/resources/compute_instance_from_template#labels ComputeInstanceFromTemplate#labels}

+---

+###### `resource_manager_tags`<sup>Optional</sup> <a name="resource_manager_tags" id="@cdktf/provider-google.computeInstanceFromTemplate.ComputeInstanceFromTemplateBootDiskOutputReference.putInitializeParams.parameter.resourceManagerTags"></a>

+- *Type:* typing.Mapping[str]

+A map of resource manager tags.

+Resource manager tag keys and values have the same definition as resource manager tags.
+Keys must be in the format tagKeys/{tag_key_id}, and values are in the format tagValues/456.
+The field is ignored (both PUT & PATCH) when empty.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.71.0/docs/resources/compute_instance_from_template#resource_manager_tags ComputeInstanceFromTemplate#resource_manager_tags}

 ---